Building Professionals For Home Improvement

 If you’re in a leasehold property and want to change the structure, you will need to apply to your landlord or freeholder for a licence to alter.

-Landlords are required to consider “reasonable” requests.
+Landlords must consider “reasonable” requests.

 Do I need a party wall agreement?